whatisnuclear/website/waste.md

 If you want raw numbers: in 2018, there were just over 80,000 metric tonnes of high-level waste in the USA.
-Between 1971 and 2018, nuclear reactors in the USA generated 17.3 GW-years of electricity to make this waste.
-For another perspective, each average US home using 10,000 kWh/year of nuclear electricity would generate 5 grams of waste per year.
-This is astoundingly low, again, thanks to the near magical energy density of the atom.
+Between 1971 and 2018, nuclear reactors in the USA generated 3000 GW-years of electricity to make this waste.

+The astoundingly low amount of waste is thanks to the near magical energy density of the atom.

 </div>